baltimoreheritage/civil-rights-heritage/_pages/criminal-injustice.md

 On June 9, 1946, a meeting at the Leadenhall Baptist Church in South Baltimore rallied citizens concerned about police brutality, as the _Sun_ reported:

-> Calling for. a more militant attitude by the Negroes of Baltimore in the maintenance of their constitutional rights and privileges, speakers at a meeting held in Leadenhall Baptist Church yesterday afternoon charged the city's police with brutality toward both...
+> Calling for a more militant attitude by the Negroes of Baltimore in the maintenance of their constitutional rights and privileges, speakers at a meeting held in Leadenhall Baptist Church yesterday afternoon charged the city's police with brutality toward both...

-On August 22, 1946, George Cochran Doub campaigned as a Republican for the office of attorney general and highlighted the “too many complaints of brutality by policemen in Baltimore” as a violation of Citizens' Rights.
+On August 22, 1946, George Cochran Doub campaigned as a Republican for the office of attorney general and highlighted the "too many complaints of brutality by policemen in Baltimore" as a violation of Citizens' Rights.
 Doub eventually served as the United States Attorney for Maryland from 1953 to 1956.
 He then became the Assistant Attorney General responsible for the Justice Department's civil division during President Eisenhower's second term.

-By 1950, the department had hired fifty black police officers hired and, upon Atkinson’s retirement in May 1950, the _Afro_ praised his tenure as “one devoted to serving all regardless of race”[@farrar_baltimore_1998]
+By 1950, the department had hired fifty black police officers hired and, upon Atkinson’s retirement in May 1950, the _Afro_ praised his tenure as "one devoted to serving all regardless of race"[@farrar_baltimore_1998]

 On May 16, 1950, a delegation of black Baltimoreans approached city police Commissioner Ober charging police brutality and identifying 16 cases for investigation, as the _Sun_ reported: